TheAppleDad/FamilyRecipes/MacNCheese_withCheeseWhiz.md

 1. Sprinkle a few shakes of salt into a pot of water, heat until boiling, and then add noodles.
 Cook the amount of time according to the directions, which is usually 6 or 7 minutes for thinner noodles, or 11 minutes for thicker noodles.
 Drain water.

 1. Combine noodles, beef, cheeze whiz, milk, and corn in a large bowl.
 Mix together, adding more milk if the cheese sauce is too thick.

+   Tip about the noodles:  Once the water is drained, the steaming hot noodles are still cooking and can turn mushy if left to steam for a few more minutes.
+Adding the other, cooler ingredients stops the cookign and will keep the noodles chewy.
+If other ingredients are not ready yet to mix with the noodles to cool them down, then spray them with cool water and mix until they stop steaming.
+It can be reheated later.